jpountz/jpountz.github.io/_posts/2025-10-11-vectorized-evaluation-of-disjunctive-queries.markdown

 And now, here's Lucene optimized block-max MAXSCORE algorithm.
-It has two levels of windows: outer windows, which are computed based on the block-max indexes of the underlying clauses, and inner clauses, which are used to implement the BS1 optimization with a bounded amount of memory.
+It has two levels of windows: outer windows, which are computed based on the block-max indexes of the underlying clauses, and inner windows, which are used to implement the BS1 optimization with a bounded amount of memory.

 ```java